hungrybluedev/CMake-Basic-C-Template/README.md

 Check [this link](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html) for more information of the different configurations available.

+## Read The `.github/workflows/main.yml` File

+A lot of time and effort has been invested into this file.
+Incrementally, I figured out the things I needed to do in order to ensure that the commits that are pushed to this repository are checked automatically.
+This file is also very small (comapared to existing solutions) because of a few special features available due to the Github Actions API.
+Briefly the steps performed are:

+1. Installing CMake (using the [get-cmake action](https://github.com/marketplace/actions/get-cmake))
+2. Running CMake (Build file generation and the actual building in one step) using the [run-cmake action](https://github.com/marketplace/actions/run-cmake).
+3. Executing the binary that has been built.
+4. Performing this for both **Debug** and **Release**.
+5. Performing this for all the three operating systems: Ubuntu, MacOS and Windows (whatever the latest version happens to be).

+There is also an option to skip the CI on a push if the commit message/body contains `[skip ci]`.

 ## Reference

 Almost all the material is derived from [An Introduction to Modern CMake](https://gitlab.com/CLIUtils/modern-cmake) by Henry Schreiner and others.
 Other sources will be mentioned as they pop up.